 If the rest of your team is already overwhelmed as well, there may be no one on your staff to delegate to.
 In this situation, a solution is a virtual assistant.
 The great thing about virtual assistants is you never need to ask them if they have space in their schedule — their role is to take over any work you lack the time to do yourself.

 Of course, there’s always a risk when you contract a freelance VA that the person will be unavailable one day, leaving you in the lurch.
-With a virtual assistant from MYVA360, though, you’ll always have someone to support you, including with new tasks that crop up.
+With a virtual assistant from MYVA360, though, you’ll always have someone to support you with your work overload, including with new tasks that crop up.
 We have a whole team of VAs with a wide range of skills and knowledge.
 We’ll assign you a regular VA, but we’ll always have backups on standby — you can even request a second virtual assistant for those extra-busy days.

-Right now, you can receive a discount for 10% off.
-Use this coupon to receive your virtual assistant for executives at this special price.
-Sign up today to see what a difference having a VA makes to coping with work overload.
+Right now, you can receive a 10-percent discount on our services.
+Schedule a consultation to receive your virtual assistant for executives at this special price — and see what a difference having a VA makes to coping with work overload.